szepeviktor/debian-server-tools/webserver/CloudFlare.md

-# Setup a website on the CloudFlare platform
+# Setup a website on the Cloudflare platform

-CloudFlare has a data center in Budapest!
+Cloudflare has a data center in Budapest!

 1. Set up cloudflare.local Fail2ban action
 1. Add new LogFormat